karlebh/blog/README.md

 - Install Laravel Scout

 - Install your favourite search provider, in my case I used tnt_search.
-You could use Algolia, or just search you database without any serach provider.
+You could use Algolia, or just search you database without any search provider.
 Setup the `SCOUT_DRIVER` environment variable if you are using one.

 - Install Pusher and setup it's environment variable.